 This is a direct drive (DD) hubmotor that I have been waiting for someone to produce the last two years, and now, someone finally has.
 This article will explain what’s good about it, and why I like it.
 We are recommending that it works well at 52V X 50A = 2600W.

 If you want to sell electric bike kits in the US, and you want a specific set of features that are not currently available in an existing Chinese factory wholesale catalog, you may have to order a Minimum Order Quantity (MOQ) to get them to produce it.
 It can be any number from ten to a thousand.
-The first US-based retailer to have these hubmotors is Electric Race Technologies in Southern California, and they ordered 100 units (if customers buy them, they will order more).
+Several manufacturers are actually producing these now.

 The Crystalyte H35, setting the standard